tiominpara12114/music1990s/README.md

-Lil Nas X's "Old Town Road" (2019) broke records for the longest-running number-one single on the Billboard Hot 100 chart, spending 19 weeks at the top spot.
+*NSYNC's album "No Strings Attached" debuted at number one on the Billboard 200 chart and set a record for the highest first-week sales at the time.